13 Top Reasons to Visit Greece (Updated 2024)

 4. Greek Cats

-Greece is full of cats and kittens.
+Greece is full of cats.

 Even amongst the ancient ruins, you will likely stumble upon either a brazen Tom demanding your attention or a tiny whiskered face peeping out from behind giant ancient columns.